The Myth of the Twentieth Century

-The Myth of the Twentieth Century (Der Mythus des zwanzigsten Jahrhunderts) is an influential, pseudo-scientific, pseudo-historical book by Alfred Rosenberg, a Nazi theorist who was one of the principal ideologues of the Nazi Party and editor of the party newspaper, Völkischer Beobachter.
-Rosenberg was later convicted for crimes against humanity at the Nuremberg trials and executed in 1946.
+The Myth of the Twentieth Century: An Evaluation of the Spiritual-Intellectual Confrontations of Our Age (Der Mythus des 20.
+Jahrhunderts: Eine Wertung der seelisch-geistigen Gestaltenkämpfe unserer Zeit) is an influential pseudo-scientific and pseudo-historical book by Alfred Rosenberg, a Nazi theorist who was one of the principal ideologues of the Nazi Party and editor of the party newspaper, Völkischer Beobachter.

 In the book, Rosenberg contends that the Aryan race is the originator of ancient civilizations which later declined and fell due to inter-marriage with "lesser races".
 Holding what he considers Aryan civilizations to be the pinnacle of humanity, he blames Jewish influences for moral and social degradation, and holds that the State must ensure that "higher" races must rule over the "lower" races and not interbreed with them.

 Published in 1930, the book sold more than one million copies by 1944 thanks to Nazi support.
 Hitler awarded a State Prize for Art and Science to Rosenberg for the book in 1937.
 The document accompanying the prize "praises Rosenberg as a 'person who has, in a scientific and penetrating manner, laid the firm foundation for an understanding of the ideological bases of National Socialism'".
-The content of the book is a mix of racist pseudo-science and mysticism which makes the claim that the "Nordic race" originated in Atlantis and that their nobility justified the enslavement and even mass murder of non-Aryan races.
+The content of the book is a mix of racist pseudo-science and mysticism which makes the claim that the "Nordic race" originated in Atlantis, but explicitly stated the Atlantis he was speaking of was not the submerged continent but a placeholder word for a theorized homeland of the Aryans, and that their nobility justified the enslavement and even mass murder of non-Aryan races.

 Some members of the Nazi leadership found some of this material embarrassing, but it was also publicly praised, often by the same Nazi leaders who disparaged the work in private.

 Rosenberg's influences

 Rosenberg followed a long line of European racialist authors, including Arthur de Gobineau (author of An Essay on the Inequality of the Human Races) but his most important "source" was the British philosopher and scientific racist Houston Stewart Chamberlain.
 Rosenberg conceived of his book as a sequel to Chamberlain's 1899 book The Foundations of the Nineteenth Century.

 Other influences included a dubious reading of Friedrich Nietzsche, Richard Wagner's Holy Grail romanticism (Chamberlain was Wagner's son-in-law), Haeckelian mystical vitalism, the medieval German philosopher Meister Eckhart and the heirs of his mysticism and Nordicist Aryanism in general..

 "Racism substituted myth for reality; and the world that it created with its stereotypes, virtues and vices, was a fairytale world, which dangled a utopia before the eyes of those who longed for a way out of the confusion of modernity and the rush of time.
 It made the sun stand still and abolished change.
-All evil was blamed on the restless inferior races who lacked appreciation of the settled order of things.
+All evil was blamed on the restless inferior races who lacked appreciation of the settled order of things."